jetcom/mkt/README.md

 * long answer - at least one sentence for the answer
 * multipart long answer
-* short answer - typically one word answers
+* short answer - typically one and two word answers
 * multiple choice
 * matching
 * true/false